AvinashMishra01/Task-Management/README.md

 While running the ng test, you may encounter an error like:

 * ' Error: NG0304: 'mat-card' is not a known element (used in the 'TaskListComponent' component template):
-1. If 'mat-card' is an Angular component, then verify that it is a part of an @NgModule where this component is declared.
+1. If 'mat-card' is an Angular component, then verify that it is part of an @NgModule where this component is declared.
 2. If 'mat-card' is a Web Component then add 'CUSTOM_ELEMENTS_SCHEMA' to the '@NgModule.schemas' of this component to suppress this message. '
 This error is not caused by any fault in the developer's code.
-It is because the main developer of the Material UI library has not implemented it.
+This is because the main developer of the Material UI library has not implemented it.
 You can verify this fact on GitHub here.
 They mention, "Unfortunately, this is an intentional issue, as part of the labs is to fix the tests."
-You can also check here :- https://github.com/nrwl/nx-workshop/issues/27
+You can also check here:- https://github.com/nrwl/nx-workshop/issues/27

 However, the tests for the reactive form have been correctly implemented by the developer.